jaateixeira/ScrapLogGit2Net/README.md

 # Features

 ## Implemented features
-- Export to GraphML support
+- Export to the [GraphML][http://graphml.graphdrawing.org/] format for graphs based on XML.
+Exports undirected grapths with company affiliation atributes.
 - Verbose debug output
 - Use of a serialized changelog, so we dont't need to use RAW git logs every time.
 Save a lot of time for analysing complext projects